EUCAIM/upv-node-workstation-images/ubuntu-python-pytorch/README.md

-# ubuntu-python
+# ubuntu-python-pytorch

 ## Description
 An image with ubuntu 22.04, python 3.10.6, pytorch and a few other useful tools/libraries like pandas, pydicom.
-The tags ending with `cuda11` includes also the CUDA toolkit/libraries.
+The tag `latest-cuda` and those ending with `cuda11` include also the CUDA toolkit/libraries.

+The tags `latest-cuda` and `latest` always point to the last version with and without CUDA libraries.
+If you leave the tag empty then the `latest` will be used.

 ## Usage
 Put the command you want to execute after the `--` in the `jobman submit` command.